-Simon Judd has over two decades of research experience, spanning both the commercial and academic sectors.
+Simon Judd has over three decades of research experience, spanning both the commercial and academic sectors.

-Having worked in tertiary education since 1992, his specialist research area is the application of membrane and chemical processes to municipal and industrial water and wastewater treatment.
+Having worked in tertiary education since 1992, his specialist research areas are in membrane and chemical process technologies as applied to municipal and industrial water and wastewater treatment.

 Simon’s research projects have generally involved practical pilot-scale investigation of real-world challenges addressed through applied research.
 Studies have been largely based on full-scale modules (membranes, UV lamps, diffusers, etc), crucial to providing performance data representative of full-scale plants.
 Applications have included municipal and industrial effluent, potable water, boiler feed water, swimming pools and, most recently, produced water and other wastewaters generated from oil and gas industry operations.